hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 $ sudo systemctl disable wg-quick@wg0.service
 ```

-The first command automatically connects the client to the VPN on client
+The first command enables the systemd service that automatically connects the
-startup.
-The second command connects the client to the VPN now.
-The third
+client to the VPN on client startup.
+The second command connects the client to
-command disconnects the client from the VPN.
-The last command stops starting
+the VPN now.
+The third command disconnects the client from the VPN.
+The last
+command disables the systemd service and, thus, stops starting the VPN
-the VPN connection on client startup.
+connection on client startup.

 ## Conclusion